 Standards are reviewed periodically, with updates made to regulations as required.
 The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 states that all equipment used must be suitable for purpose and properly maintained.
 This means that arrangements must be in place to purchase, service and replace equipment, including fire safety items.

 The responsible person must take action to safeguard the business, its residents, visitors and property with a Fire Risk Assessment (FRA).

 The Regulatory Reform (Fire Safety) Order 2005 (RRO) states that a responsible person must take such general fire precautions as will ensure, so far as is reasonably practicable, the safety of any of his employees.

 The duty is on this person to make sure the business fire risk assessment is up-to-date and that a fire safety company is employed to minimise risk.
-Churches Fire is a third party accredited company, meaning that all of our products have been rigorously assessed by reputable third parties and have met the highest industry standards.
+Churches Fire & Security is a third party accredited company, meaning that all of our products have been rigorously assessed by reputable third parties and have met the highest industry standards.
 Further information on our accreditations can be found here.

 What are the penalties?

 The cost of a life cannot be measured.
 The effects of a fire within a care home can be long term, leading to health and mental wellbeing issues.